-This guidance is for the CLD (Community Learning and Development) sector in Scotland which includes youth work and adult learning.
-It comes into effect on the first day of Phase 3 of the Scottish Government’s route map to recovery (9 July 2020) and extends until further notice.
-It will be reviewed regularly as required whilst easing out of lockdown.
-At a minimum the guidance will be reviewed in line with the three weekly review of lockdown requirements.
+This guidance is for the CLD (Community Learning and Development) sector in Scotland which includes youth work, community based adult learning, ESOL, Community Development and Community Engagement.
+This guidance came into effect on the first day of Phase 3 of the Scottish Government’s route map to recovery (9 July 2020) and has been reviewed regularly whilst easing out of lockdown.

 The CLD Regulations are subordinate legislation made under section 2 of the Education (Scotland) Act 1980 (“the 1980 Act”).
 Section 1 of the 1980 Act requires each local authority to secure adequate and efficient provision in their area of both school education and further education, which in this context includes CLD and is not age limited.
 Section 2 of the 1980 Act allows the Scottish Ministers to prescribe requirements to which every local authority must conform when discharging its obligations under the 1980 Act.